AhmedOmani/Design_Patterns/README.md

 The problem we'll address is controlling access to sensitive or restricted videos based on user permissions.

 Link to Code & UML Class Diagram: [ProxyDP_Task](https://github.com/AhmedOmani/Design_Patterns/tree/main/ProxyDP_Task) --

+---

+### FlyweightDP_Task

+**Description:**

+In a word processor application, users can create documents containing various text elements such as characters, words, and paragraphs.

+Each text element may have attributes like font, size, color, and style.
+With large documents or documents containing repetitive text, memory consumption can become a concern if each text element is represented as a separate object.

+A word processor should be able to render text elements that it gets as input with its style from font and color!

+Link to Code & UML Class Diagram: [FlyweightDP_Task](https://github.com/AhmedOmani/Design_Patterns/tree/main/FlyweightDP_Task)
+--